Mahler Chamber Orchestra

-Biography
+History

 The combined principles of artistic curiosity and the broadest possible spectrum of repertoire, both at the highest possible musical level, was mentioned by the ensemble as reasons for its founding and its work today.

 Maintaining high standard collaborations with high-profile partners has been of particular importance, from the very beginning, in the selection of soloists and conductors as well as concert promoters and venues.
 Alongside founder Claudio Abbado, Daniel Harding has been a determining figure in the development of the orchestra.
 Serving at first as principal guest conductor, Harding became music director in summer 2003, Principal Conductor in 2008 and Conductor Laureate in 2011.
 The orchestra also maintains close artistic relationships with its Artistic Partner Leif Ove Andsnes.
 Projects with noted specialists in particular techniques or repertoire also make up an important element of the orchestra's program.
 Baroque workshops, at which specialists instruct in historical performance practice, have been a part of the MCO's schedule since 2004, and the MCO regularly works with experts in early or contemporary music, such as Reinhard Goebel or Jonathan Nott.

 The independently financed MCO is flexible its organisational structure.
 The core of the MCO is made up of approximately 45 musicians of 20 different nationalities.
 Additional musicians are engaged as needed.
 The ensemble comes together for single projects, composing itself according to the specific requirements of each individual program.
 This has led to the development of a cultivated and sensitive orchestral sound which has become the ensemble's trademark.
 Rather than having a single fixed home base, the orchestra has residencies in various European cities, which provide rehearsal opportunities and often a launching point for worldwide tours.
 The Mahler Chamber Orchestra is orchestra-in-residence in Ferrara.
 Long-term contracts also connect the orchestra to the Lucerne Festival, where the orchestra has performed since 2003.